 "While adjudication of the ultimate merits of the case arguably triggers the highest degree of protection against sealing, this does not imply that motion papers addressed to a discovery dispute do not trigger the public-access presumption."
 In re Omnicom Grp., 2006 WL 3016311, at 4.

-Because the Requested Documents were submitted by the parties in connection with discovery motions to be adjudicated by the Court, "those documents are entitled to the strongest presumption of public access."
+"those documents are entitled to the strongest presumption of public access."
 In re Gushlak, 2012 WL 3683514, at 4.